2019 TRAVEL RESOLUTIONS

 When it comes to travel, New Year's resolutions often take the form of general vows to travel more or pledges to finally take that trip to (fill in the blank).
-This year, make resolutions aimed at reducing the expense and stress of travel and get more out of a trip in 2018, whether plans include an exotic vacation or a getaway closer to home.
-Here are 21 ideas for traveling smarter and more cheaply.
+This year, make resolutions aimed at reducing the expense and stress of travel and get more out of a trip in 2019, whether your plans include an exotic vacation or a getaway closer to home.
+Here are 21 goals for traveling smarter and more cheaply.

 TRAVEL BY CAR

 Air travel comes with high costs, both monetary and environmental, not to mention high stress.
-Instead, consider hopping in the car for your next trip, whether it's a weekend visit to a national park or a getaway to a bed and breakfast.
-The average price for a gallon of gas is currently around $2.45, according to AAA.
+Instead, consider hopping in the car for your next trip, whether it's a getaway to a bed and breakfast or a weekend visit to a national park.
+The average price for a gallon of gas is currently around $2.42, according to AAA.

-If you don't have to arrive or depart on a certain day at a certain time and are open to different accommodation options, you may reap the reward of lower prices.
+If you don't have to travel on a certain day at a certain time — or even to a certain place — you may reap the reward of lower prices.
 Airfare search engines such as Kayak and Google Flights allow flexible date searches.
 Sites such as Travelzoo and Airfarewatchdog are good sources for last-minute travel deals.
 Sign up for alerts and be prepared to pounce.

 DON'T PROCRASTINATE ON ACCOMMODATION

-As soon as you know where you're going, book a hotel -- as the arrival date approaches, rates are likely to go up.
-Reservations usually (but not always) can be canceled within 24 or 48 hours of the arrival date without penalty, so no harm in booking early and continuing to search for a better deal.
+As soon as you know where you're going, book a hotel— as the arrival date approaches, rates are likely to go up.
+Reservations usually (but not always) can be canceled within 24 or 48 hours of the arrival date without penalty, so there's no harm in booking early and continuing to search for a better deal.

 TAKE ADVANTAGE OF HIDDEN HOTEL FREEBIES

-Many hotels, primarily for upscale stays, offer fun and free perks to guests to sweeten the splurge, like free bike rentals, snacks, and fitness classes.
-Many of these aren't listed among the usual amenities, but all guests have to do is ask.
+Many hotels, primarily upscale properties, offer guests fun and free perks like free bike rentals, snacks, and fitness classes.
+Many of these aren't listed among the usual amenities, but all you have to do is ask.

 STOP CHECKING LUGGAGE

-Avoid airline baggage fees by packing only carry-on luggage in 2018.
+Avoid airline baggage fees by packing only carry-on luggage in 2019.
 Tips include wearing bulky clothing on the plane and bringing as large a "personal item" as the airline will allow.
-If you're brave enough to stand out in the security line, try a "luggage jacket," a wearable suitcase that lets passengers stash extra items on their person.
+If you're brave enough to stand out in the security line, try a travel jacket that lets you stash extra items on your person instead of taking up room in your carry-on or personal item.

 DON'T FORGET THE NECESSITIES